-Free shipping within the continental United States!
+Free shipping within the

 Our mica glass panels comes in thicknesses of .003 inch to .005 inch.
 Individual sheets are offered only in the variety of sizes shown here.
 It is more economical to get several smaller panels and piece them together for larger window openings rather than trying to obtain a custom size.
-If you need smaller dimensions than what we offer, mica can easy be cut to size with scissors.
+If you need smaller dimensions than what we offer, mica can easily be cut to size with scissors.

 Please Note: These are the only sizes available; if you need to cover a larger area, you will need to piece multiple mica glass panels together.